opencor/opencor/README.txt

-Please check [OpenCOR]/doc/developer/index.html or http://www.opencor.ws/developer/ for developing, building, testing and packaging OpenCOR.
+Please check [OpenCOR]/doc/developer/index.html or http://www.opencor.ws/developer/ for information on how to develop, build, test and package OpenCOR.